glennazhang/hello-world/README.md

 # hello-world
 the first

-o: h0I!
-Glenna here, a freshie at Cornell. #winterbreak #productive #notreally
+Hi!
+Glenna here, a freshie at Cornell.

-Just getting to know GitHub~~
+Just getting to know GitHub~